alessandromatera/what-tinys.it/README.md

 4. Open the watch sketch
 5. Compile the sketch using Arduino IDE
 6. Connect the SPI watch pins to Arduino UNO pins lin this way:
-	* Watch PIN `Reset` to Arduino PIN `10`
+	* Watch PIN `Reset - JP6` to Arduino PIN `10`
-	* Watch PIN `11` to Arduino PIN `11`
+	* Watch PIN `11 - JP3` to Arduino PIN `11`
-	* Watch PIN `12` to Arduino PIN `12`
+	* Watch PIN `12 - JP4` to Arduino PIN `12`
-	* Watch PIN `13` to Arduino PIN `13`
+	* Watch PIN `13 - JP5` to Arduino PIN `13`
-	* Watch PIN `+` to Arduino PIN `3.3V`
+	* Watch PIN `V+ - JP1` to Arduino PIN `+3.3V`
-	* Watch PIN `-` to Arduino PIN `GND`
+	* Watch PIN `GND - JP2` to Arduino PIN `GND`
-7. On Mac terminal (i think is similar to windows user) write this
+7. On Mac terminal (i think is similar for windows user) write this
 	```
-	avrdude -v -v -v -v -cstk500v1 -pm328p  -P/dev/tty.usbmodemfa131 -b19200 -D -e -Ulock:w:0x3F:m -Uefuse:w:0x07:m -Uhfuse:w:0xde:m -Ulfuse:w:0xE2:m -Uflash:w:/path/of/your/hex/file.hex:i
+	avrdude -v -v -v -v -cstk500v1 -pm328p  -P/dev/tty.usbmodemfa131 -b19200 -D -e -Ulock:w:0x3F:m -Uefuse:w:0x07:m -Uhfuse:w:0xDE:m -Ulfuse:w:0xE2:m -Uflash:w:/path/of/your/hex/file.hex:i
 	```

 	where:
 	 - `tty.usbmodemfa131` is the serial port of Arduino board
 	 - `/path/of/your/hex/file.hex` is the path of .hex file that can be taken from the Arduino IDE enabling `verbose output` from `Preferences -> Show Verbose output during: -> compilation`

-This because i wanted to program the board using SPI not using Arduino bootloader.
-To do that i've compiled the sketch using Arduino IDE and then i've passed the .hex file to avr using this code:
+All this stuff because i wanted to program the board using SPI not using Arduino bootloader.
+I Think that the watch can be programmed like an Arduino UNO using the `breadboard 8Mhz` bootloader and soldering two wires to pin `0` and `1` of the watch, but i've not tried it.
+I've have used fuses for disabling `BOD` so you need to modify the bootloader of Arduino to do this.
+(Maybe you can do this in sketch?).

 ####The Case
 The 3D printed case was realized by my brother Andrea Matera.